 Many of you have joined our quarterly Sustaining Coalitions Zoom Meet-Ups which we kicked off in May 2019, where we discuss topics pertinent to cancer coalition work.
 Past Meet-Ups have discussed partnership engagement, resource planning, and recruiting new members.

-A Meet-Up to discuss "Engaging Clinical and Academic Partners in Your CCC Coalition" will be held on July 21st.
+A Meet-Up to discuss "Engaging Clinical and Academic Partners in Your CCC Coalition" was held on July 21st.
 Check back for more information about upcoming topics.

 How do I join these Zoom Check-Ins?

 All the Zoom Check-Ins will use the same call/log-in information.
 They are scheduled through January 19, 2021, on the following dates:

 To download and import the meeting to your calendar system, click here

 Meeting ID: 995 8023 8371

 +16465588656,,99580238371# US (New York)

 What national resources are out there for cancer and COVID-19?